 Library of PMI Global Standards

-PMI’s library of global standards is grouped into foundational standards, practice standards and frameworks, and standards extensions.
+PMI’s library of global standards is grouped into foundational standards, practice standards and frameworks, and standards extensions and practice guides.
 These categories reflect the expansive nature of project management, and will continue to grow and evolve along with the profession.

 These standards provide a foundation for project management knowledge and represent the four areas of the profession: project, program, portfolio and the organizational approach to project management.
 They are the foundation on which practice standards and industry-specific extensions are built.